mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 24 |Take 217 metric tons of hydrogen and rare gasses from Sükhbaatar to Gnagua KMM | Employer: Sobrantes (corp) | Complication: Sealant leak causes malfunctions in the cargo storage systems.
 | 25 |Take 25 metric tons of material removal machine tools from Excelsior Springs to Shaki Aberdeen | Employer: Mantik (corp) | Complication: The employer claims the shipment is late no matter when it is delivered.
 | 26 |Take 30 metric tons of unmanufactured tobacco and tobacco waste from Belmont Free to Victoria|
-| Employer: Glycloud (corp) | Complication: The ship experiences power fl uctuations slowing the journey to the destination.
+| Employer: Glycloud (corp) | Complication: The ship experiences power fluctuations slowing the journey to the destination.
 | 27 |Take 445 metric tons of liquid/gas checking instruments from Phorbas to Bixby | Employer: Hyeptic (corp) | Complication: Power converter on the fritz causing the voyage to be delayed.
 | 28 |Take 317 metric tons of deburr/sharpen/grind machine tools from Troy to Masi-Manimba | Employer: Intellisphere (corp) | Complication: Self-declared freedom fighters intercept the vessel and demand the cargo.
 | 29 |Take 124 metric tons of UNDISCLOSED from Arcadia to Enyo | Employer: ZeroG Dynamics (corp) | Complication: At the destination a unit of heavily armed soldiers arrives and demands to search the cargo.